open-nfpsw/c_packetprocessing/apps/lab5/README.md

     builds.
 In this lab a `#include "config.h"` could have been used in the `wire_main.c` file, but it is good practice in applications to permit this generic configuration.

     The second section starts at the fourth line of text.
 This starts by adding the `wire_obj` to twelve microengines in island 32 and to twelve microengines in island 33 for firmware `wire`.

     The next line adds `stats_obj` to a microengine in i34; this is a useful program to gather statistics from the MACs and accumulate them in cluster local scratch memory (and its definition in terms of C source files etc is above in the "# Gather MAC statistics" area of the Makefile).

-    Another line adds the `BLM` component in a microengine in island i48; this is a buffer recycler that enables the system to operate, and is built from assembler in the '# BLM' section above.
+    The next line adds the `BLM` component in a microengine in island i48; this is a buffer recycler that enables the system to operate, and is built from assembler in the '# BLM' section above.

-    Another line forces the firmware to include run-time symbols, and then the last line indicates that the firmware `wire` should include the standard PPC code in the network interfaces - this code provides a simple packet characterization for packets that are delivered to microengines.
+    The next line forces the firmware to include run-time symbols, and then the last line indicates that the firmware `wire` should include the standard PPC (Packet Pre-Clasifier) code in the network interfaces - this code provides a simple packet characterization for packets that are delivered to microengines.

     Effectively these lines of code define what programs should be built and included on what microengines for the firmware - they are a kind of 'project definition'.

 1. Look at the main function in wire_main.c:

     ```